Warning Signs of Alzheimer's Disease

 Disorientation of Time and Place

 You may forget why you have entered a room or what day of the week it is.
 You may have to retrace your steps to remember what you had planned to retrieve or think for a moment to recall that it's Wednesday.
 But the disorientation of time and place that affects a person with Alzheimer's is very different.
-A person with Alzheimer's may get lost in their own neighbourhood, even on their own street and not recall how they happen to be there or how to get home.
+A person with Alzheimer's may get lost in their neighborhood, even on their street and not recall how they happen to be there or how to get home.